 Exploring Structured, Unstructured, and Semi-Structured Data

-Structured Data: This refers to ordered data already stored in the traditional matrix databases and accounts for about 20% of the total data.
-The data is useful in programming and computer-related applications.
+Structured Data: This refers to ordered data already stored in traditional matrix databases and accounts for about 20% of the total data.
+It is useful in programming and computer-related applications.

 Unstructured Data: This type of data has no clear format in storage and accounts for about 80% of the unstructured data.
 This data is more assessable and is just stored and analysed manually.